pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 {% include "note-translations.md" %}
 ```

-MkDocs supports several more types of admonitions.
+MkDocs also supports other types of admonitions.
 The pretix documentation currently only uses notes and warnings.
 If you think it is necessary to use any other type of admonition, talk to the team before you do so.

 ## Icons

-As of 03/2025, pretix predominantly uses Font Awesome 3 icons, as well as some custom icons.
+As of 03/2025, pretix uses Font Awesome 3 icons and some custom icons.
-These icons can be found in the repo at `/overrides/.icons/`.
+You can find these icons in the repo at `/overrides/.icons/`.
 In order to insert an icon into the text, use `:fa3-iconname:`, where `iconname` is the filename of the icon minus the file type extension.
 For example, use `:fa3-transgender-alt:` for the icon :fa3-transgender-alt: and use `:i-seat:` for :i-seat:.

 ## Links and cross references

 Do **not** insert external or internal links without context.
-Make them as informative as possible in their descriptive text (i.e. what is visible to readers in the text and looks like a hyperlink).
+Make them as informative as possible in their descriptive text (the part that is visible to readers in the text and looks like a hyperlink).
 Make them large enough so that the reader can click them without great effort.
-Single words such as "here" and "next" are not suitable as link text.
+Single words such as "here" and "next" are **not** suitable as link text.

 Screen readers sometimes read out contextless lists of links.
-Hearing the link text "here" five times in a row is not very informative.
+Hearing the link text "here" five times in a row is **not** very informative.
 Even without a screen reader, it helpful for the reader if they have a general idea what is behind the link.

-Internal and external links are preceded by different symbols in the documentation visible to readers to make it easier to distinguish between them.
+MkDocs uses different symbols to precede internal and external links in the documentation visible to readers to make it easier to distinguish between them.
 You do not have to specify this because it works automatically.
 The formatting for both types of links is "link text in square brackets, URL/path in round brackets".
 Insert cross references to a subheading within another (or the same) article work as follows: